SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 ### Analyze the error

-There's an XML based HTTP response payload with an error code (502) and a detailed message, the salient part of which is this:
+There's an XML based HTTP response payload with an error code (502) and a detailed message, the important part of which is this:

 ```text
 Error during request to remote service: Cannot find module '@sap-cloud-sdk/http-client'